ktafakkori/feloopy/docs/user-guide/getting-started.md

-By following this section, new FelooPy users can learn to use the core classes, methods, or functions that help them code, model, and solve various decision problems.
-Notably, by solution method, we mean the process used to make the final decision based on the given inputs and following the features of the search algorithm.
+This section equips new FelooPy users with the fundamental elements (classes and their core methods and core functions) necessary to code, model, and solve almost all kinds of decision problems common in operations research and decision science.

 ## Installing FelooPy

-If you have already installed other optimization packages like `pyomo`, `pulp`, `ortools`, `gekko` or `docplex`, `gurobipy`, `xpress`, `coptpy` and `insideopt`, and want to upgrade the way you use them through FelooPy you may use the following installation command:
+Suppose you have already installed other optimization packages like `pyomo`, `pulp`, `ortools`, `gekko` or `docplex`, `gurobipy`, `xpress`, `coptpy`, `insideopt` and `gamspy`, and want to upgrade the way you use them through FelooPy.
+In that case, you may use the following installation command:

 ```terminal
 pip install feloopy
 ```

-Else, if you are new to optimization in Python or want a fresh install, you can start installation using the following command:
+Otherwise, if you are new to optimization in Python or want a fresh install, you can start installation using the following command:

 ```terminal
 pip install feloopy[stock]
 ```

-## Exact solution methods

-FelooPy supports solving target optimization models using exact solution methods.
-By target, we mean models directly structured by an expert based on assumed aspects in terms of mathematical relations.
+## Optimization algorithms

+### *Exact optimization algorithms*

-These solution methods (e.g., simplex, dual simplex, revised simplex, branch & bound, or branch & cut) have already been coded and fine-tuned by free and open-source solvers like `cbc`, `highs`, `glpk`, and `ipopt` or by commercial solvers like `cplex`, `gurobi`, `copt`, `xpress`, and `seeker`.
-You can also use a basic solver like `cbc` and design problem-specific exact or decomposition-based solution methods.
+FelooPy supports solving mathematical models using exact optimization algorithms.
+These algorithms are heuristics guaranteed to find optimal solutions to a decision problem translated as a mathematical model in a not necessarily polynomial time.
+Simplex, dual simplex, revised simplex, branch & bound, or branch & cut are examples of such algorithms.
+Free and open-source solvers like `cbc`, `highs`, `glpk`, and `ipopt` or commercial solvers like `cplex`, `gurobi`, `copt`, `xpress`, and `seeker` have already coded and fine-tuned such algorithms for direct use.
+However, one can also leverage these solvers and design problem-specific or improved exact optimization algorithms.
+A mathematical model solved by an exact optimization algorithm is programmed as follows:

-An instance of a decision problem using exact solution methods is coded and solved as follows:

 === ":fontawesome-brands-python: Python"